 While the First Spouse medals are not U.S. legal tender, they are beautiful (even striking!) pieces that embody the essence of the First Spouse gold coin series without the burdensome cost of buying expensive gold coins.

-Buying First Spouse Medals
+Tips For Buying First Spouse Medals

 Since the First Spouse bronze medals are not legal tender, you will not find them at any bank, store, or vending machine.
 First Spouse medals need to be purchased from the U.S. Mint or a private coin or exonumia dealer who sells medals.

 First Spouse medals come in 1-5/16th” size.
 They cost $3.50 each.
 For an additional $3, you can also buy a presentation box to hold one of your First Spouse bronze medals.